- Los Blancos showing more dynamism in attack

 This was CR7’s first career hat-trick, and he did it in a Manchester United jersey against Newcastle in the Premier League.
 He played a significant part in Alex Ferguson’s side that season, as they ended up winning the treble.
 He scored a whopping 31 goals in 34 Premier League appearances.

 4. Atletico Madrid 0-3 Real Madrid, La Liga, November 19, 2016

 This was the Madrid derby and Atletico had proven to be resilient under the touchline-crazy Simeone.
 Well, much more exciting was the fact that the PORTUGUESE JOB was started and ended by CR7, as he stunned the Vicente Calderon with a sweet hat-trick.

 The hat-trick and subsequent win ensured that Real Madrid extended their lead at the top of the La Liga.
 They won the La Liga that season and it was his 39th career hat-trick.

 3. Real Madrid 3-0 Wolfsburg, Champions League quarter-final 2nd leg, April 12, 2016

-This was one for the national team and Ronaldo gave it his best to ensure that Portugal would be represented in Brazil 2014.
-Zlatan on one side.
-CR7 on one side and the latter came out victorious courtesy of his impressive hat-trick against the Swedes that saw Portugal run out 4:2 winners on aggregate.
+This was one for the national team and Ronaldo gave it his best to ensure that Portugal would participate in the Brazil 2014 World Cup.
+Zlatan on one side, CR7 on the other side but the latter came out victorious.
+He scored an impressive hat-trick against the Swedes that saw Portugal win 4:2 on aggregate.